SMTG-Bham/surfaxe/docs/command_line_examples.rst

     --oxstates-list OX_STATES_LIST
                             Add oxidation states to the structure as a list.
     --oxstates-dict OX_STATES_DICT
-                            Add oxidation states to the structure asa dictionary e.g. "Fe:3,O:-2"
+                            Add oxidation states to the structure as a dictionary e.g. "Fe:3,O:-2"
     --no-csv              Turns off saving data to csv file --csv-fname CSV_FNAME